Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Uncertainty Calibration for Propensity Estimation

 \subsection{Theoretical Analysis of Uncertainty Calibration using Expected Calibration Errors}

-By calibrating the propensity uncertainty, the expected calibration error is reduced and we now give theoretical analysis of the proposed method.
+{The miscalibration of propensity scores, driven by overconfidence in both deep and shallow models, distorts IPS weights and hampers CVR predictions.
+By using Expected Calibration Error (ECE) to measure miscalibration, we demonstrate that reducing ECE improves propensity reliability and enhances prediction accuracy.
+By calibrating the propensity uncertainty, the Expected Calibration Error can be reduced, leading to improved CVR predictions.
+We now provide a theoretical analysis of the proposed method.}

-We first derive the bias of the IPS estimator in Eqn.~\ref{eqn:IPS}~\cite{wang2019doubly}: \begin{lemma} Given inverse propensities of all user-item pairs $\hat{p}_{u,i}$, the bias of the IPS estimator in Eqn.~\ref{eqn:IPS} and the propensity bias are:
+We first derive the bias of the IPS estimator in Eqn.~\ref{eqn:IPS}: \begin{lemma} Given inverse propensities of all user-item pairs $\hat{p}_{u,i}$, the bias of the IPS estimator in Eqn.~\ref{eqn:IPS} and the propensity bias are:

-\end{lemma} Lemma \ref{lemma:bias} is proved and quoted from ~\cite{wang2019doubly} and shows that the bias of the IPS estimator is proportional to the propensity biases.
-It can directly derived that if the IPS estimator is well calibrated, then the bias term in Lemma~\ref{lemma:bias} will be zero which means that the well calibrated IPS estimator produces a unbiased estimator.
+\end{lemma} Lemma \ref{lemma:bias}, as proved and cited from~\cite{wang2019doubly}, demonstrates that the bias of the IPS estimator is proportional to the biases in propensity scores.
+It follows directly that if the IPS estimator is well-calibrated, the bias term in Lemma~~\ref{lemma:bias} will be zero, indicating that a well-calibrated IPS estimator yields an unbiased estimate.

 \begin{theorem} For a calibrated IPS estimator, the bias is smaller than the uncalibrated IPS estimator:

 if the propensity is calibrated: